Royal Victoria Theatre, Sydney

-The Royal Victoria Theatre was a theatre in Sydney, Australia, the first large theatre in the city.
+The Royal Victoria Theatre, often referred to as the Victoria Theatre or The Old Vic, was a theatre in Sydney, Australia, the first large theatre in the city.
 It opened in 1838; operas, plays, pantomimes and other events were held, and leading entertainers performed at the theatre.
 It was destroyed by fire in 1880.

 Background and opening

-The theatre was built by Joseph Wyatt; formerly a haberdasher, he had been a lessee of the first theatre in Sydney, the Theatre Royal, since 1835, and the sole lessee since 1836.
-In that year he planned another larger theatre.
-The building was designed by Henry Robertson; the foundation stone was laid on 7 September 1836.
+The theatre was built by Joseph Wyatt; formerly a haberdasher, he had been a lessee of the first theatre in Sydney, the Theatre Royal, since 1835, and was sole lessee after 1836.
+In that year he planned another, larger, theatre.
+It was designed by Henry Robertson (c.
+1802 – 9 September 1881) and the foundation stone was laid on 7 September 1836.

-The new theatre, in Pitt Street, opened on 26 March 1838, with a performance of Shakespeare's Othello.
+The new theatre, in Pitt Street, between Park and Market streets, opened on 26 March 1838, with a performance of Shakespeare's Othello.
 The theatre had a three-storey façade of Georgian style, and the front section included a hotel.
 The interior was of Regency style.
 There were 1,900 seats.
 1,000 were in a large pit extending below the dress circle – the first theatre in Australia to have this arrangement – with upper circle and gallery above.
 Entry to the dress and upper circle was through the main entrance, and other patrons used a side entrance.
 The Sydney Monitor reported that the building was "truly elegant. ...
 From the pit you would suppose that you were in a large provincial theatre in England."
 In 1841 the theatre was fitted with gas lighting.